 Descending the stairs and proceeding to the rear of the house we enter the dining room.
 Large pieces of ornate artwork hang from the walls while the large dining room table is covered in silver serving sets and displays.
 A crystal churn, with lid, accompanies a sterling silver pitcher and dipper which survived the invasion of the Union army after being buried.

 The Confederate Museum

 Originally an open sleeping porch, this quaint little room is filled with lit display cases containing uniforms, weapons, and accouterments which were used by the Confederate Soldiers of Middle Georgia.
 The room tells the history of Macon’s efforts as an industrialized center for the war.
 Flags, metals and letters are also a portion of the collection and a must see.

 The Ladies Bedroom

 Decorated in a more feminine fashion the Ladies Bed Room has a more modest bed covered by a hand tatted spread.
 Ornate hand fans hang from the wall as a testimony to their use.
 A wardrobe and chest of drawers, covered with silver mirror and brush set, make up a portion of the furnishings.
 Learn about mourning customs of the period as you view the hand woven wreath made entirely of human hair.
 A hand cranked sewing machine and table, such as you will see, made life much easier for the woman of the house.

 The Main Foyer

 Upon entering the house the visitor will step back in time to the mid 19th Century, quickly realizing the ceilings of the home are twelve foot high.
 The entire house is furnished to the 1850's, complete with reproduction period wallpaper and a 36” pier mirror that reaches from floor to ceiling.
-A leaning grandfather clock stands beside one of two crushed velvet covered set teas and the heart pine floors are covered in matching rugs.
+A leaning grandfather clock stands beside an 1850's era rosewood square grand piano.
+The heart pine floors are covered in matching rugs.